Esther’s PantryEsther's Pantry provides food and personal care items to low-income people living with HIV.

 Thursday 2:00 - 5:00

-HIV/AIDS diagnosis and monthly income of less than $1722 (185% of the federal poverty guidelines) for a household of one person.
-Add $611 for each additional person in household.
+HIV diagnosis and monthly income of less than $1832 (185% of the federal poverty guidelines) for a household of one person.
+Add $642 for each additional person in household.

-For over 25 years Esther’s has provided food and personal care items to thousands of people diagnosed with HIV/AIDS.
-Our House recognizes the need to provide this food bank service and is fully committed to ensuring the continuation of the pantry.
-The Pantry serves approximately 200 clients a month with groceries, personal care items and pet food.
+For over 30 years Esther’s has provided food and personal care items to thousands of people diagnosed with HIV.
+The Pantry serves over 200 clients a month with groceries, personal care items and pet food.